-Customer Loyalty in Six Simple Steps
+Customer Loyalty and Retention in Six Simple Steps

 Make it Mission-Driven

 Only 30% of consumers say their satisfied with their loyalty program’s website experience.
 (Bond)

 More than ever customers care about what’s behind the product.
 They want to know what a company believes.
 They care about the social ethic and Fair Trade sourcing of a Starbucks, or the philanthropic mission of TOMS Shoes.
 Make your mission a central theme of your loyalty program, whether it is giving customers the opportunity to donate loyalty points to philanthropy or simply driving home the company mission with each loyalty reward.

 Brands that use the principles of one-to-one marketing to deliver outstanding individual customer experiences see a 20% lift in business value, according to Gartner.
 Use the digital space to give your program personality.
 Whether it is color, characters, witty writing or humor, you should never be afraid to have fun and be entertaining.
 Let your personality shine and your customers will thank you for taking a lifeless loyalty experience and making it lighthearted and engaging.